The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-In this paper, we consider the behaviour of non-negative solutions to the parabolic stochastic partial differential equation (spde)
+In this paper, we consider the behaviour of non-negative solutions to the parabolic stochastic partial differential equation (SPDE)

-over the space-time domain $(t,x) \in \R_+ \times \R^d$, with $\R_+ = (0,\infty)$, where $\gamma > 0$ and, for $\alpha \in(1,2)$, $\dot L$ is a spectrally positive $\alpha$-stable noise which is white in space and time.
+over the space-time domain $(t,x) \in \R_+ \times \R^d$, with $\R_+ = (0,\infty)$, where $\gamma > 0$ and, for an index $\alpha \in(1,2)$, $\dot L$ is a spectrally positive $\alpha$-stable noise which is white in space and time.
 Our main result is a partial answer to the following question: for which values of $\gamma$ do solutions to \eqref{e_spde1} have compact support?
-Our work is motivated by the known results for the same equation with white Gaussian noise and to some extent by the theory of measure-valued Markov processes.
-To the best of our knowledge, this is the first work to address the question of compact support for an spde with stable noise.
+Our work is motivated by the known results for the same equation with white Gaussian noise and to some extent by the theory of superprocesses.
+This is the first work to address the question of compact support for an SPDE with stable noise.

+We consider weak solutions to \eqref{e_spde1}, which are defined in Section~\ref{ss_prel}.
+Our main result, Theorem~\ref{thm_compact}, states that for a range of values of $\gamma$ with $\gamma<1$, weak solutions to \eqref{e_spde1} have the compact support property, which means that the solution almost surely remains supported inside some random compact set until time $T$ for all $T>0$.
+Our other main result, Theorem~\ref{thm_stochinteg}, establishes certain fundamental properties of weak solutions.
+In particular, we show that there is a density process associated to a weak solution defined by a stochastic integral formula and prove several properties of this version of the density.
+The stochastic integral formula implies that the weak solutions we consider are also mild solutions.

+The introduction is divided into three main sections.
+Section~\ref{ss_prel} contains some background on SPDEs with stable and L\'evy noise, the definition of weak solutions to \eqref{e_spde1}, and some discussion of related work.
+Section~\ref{ss_density} contains the statement of Theorem~\ref{thm_stochinteg}, our result on the stochastic integral formula for the density of a weak solution.
+The main result on the compact support property and our discussion thereof are in Section~\ref{ss_csp}.